shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I seem to recall that folks around here require the use of their vocal cords to cast spells.
 But you’re not a spellcaster, *are* you?”
 Don chuckled evilly.
 “You’re a rogue, right?
 Hopefully you don’t rely on your mouth for spells, otherwise you’re going to be spending the rest of your antlers’ life as a statue.”
 He cackled.

-He gave Astalir the books, and gave him back his Drathalion disguise.
+He gave Astalir the books and gave him back his Drathalion disguise.
 He opened the portal back to Wind’s Crossing, and they both exited.

 “Now, who are you going to fight?”

 Drathalion looked at Reesu.
 No, she would grapple her before she ever got close.
 Silber?
 She’d never get close enough to him.
 Shank was a wild card, and based on his battle with Silber, he was on the higher end.
-Gale would do nicely, he’d let her win probably.
+Gale would do nicely; he’d let her win probably.
 But he wasn’t here.
 That left only one option.

 Drathalion pointed at Bob.